torres-alexis/GeneLab_Data_Processing/Proteomics/README.md

 ### 3rd Party Software Licenses

-Licenses for the 3rd party open source software utilized in the Proteomics pipeline and workflow can be found in the [3rd_Party_Licenses sub-directory](../3rd_Party_Licenses/Proteomics_3rd_Party_Software.md) on the GeneLab_Data_Processing GitHub repository landing page.
+Licenses for the 3rd party open source software utilized in the Proteomics pipeline and workflow can be found in the [3rd_Party_Licenses sub-directory](../3rd_Party_Licenses/Proteomics_3rd_Party_Software.md).

 <br>